hamxiaoz/10x-developer/digital ocean.md

   # ssh to your server
   git clone https://github.com/letsencrypt/letsencrypt
   ./letsencrypt-auto certonly --standalone --agree-tos --email YOUR_EMAIL -d YOURDOMAIN.COM -d www.YOURDOMAIN.COM
-  # 4 files will be generated in the folder: etc/letsencrypt/live/YOURDOMAIN.COM
+  # 4 files will be generated in the folder: /etc/letsencrypt/archive/YOURDOMAIN.COM
+  # note the ones in /etc/letsencrypt/live/YOURDOMAIN.COM is symlinked to archive folder

-  # copy those files to your local machine:
+  # Now we want to copy those files to your local machine:
-  sudo tar -cvvf letsencrypt_2016_06_05.tar /etc/letsencrypt/live/YOURDOMAIN.COM
+  sudo tar -cvvf letsencrypt_YYYY_MM_DD.tar /etc/letsencrypt/archive/YOURDOMAIN.COM
-  # then on your local terminal, use scp to get the above file
+  # then on your local terminal, use scp to get the above file, copy to home folder
-  scp USER@IP:/etc/letsencrypt_2016_06_05.tar ~
+  scp -P 22 USER@IP:/etc/letsencrypt_2016_06_05.tar ~
+  # or
   ```
 - Put the downloaded two files (fullchain.pem and privkey.pem) in your local folder where mup can access (see mup.json)
 - Update mup.json